Skip to content

 Blurb Samples

 In this fantasy tale, Dorothy is whisked away by a twister to an unknown magical land.
-But first she has to deal with the quite literal fallout of her house falling on, and killing, a wicked witch.
+But first she has to deal with the quite literal fallout of her house landing on, and killing, a wicked witch.

 While a long book does not need to have a long blurb, it at least could conceivably support one.
 However, a short novel probably would not.